 4.7.
 Taxes.
 It is understood that any Federal, State or Local Taxes applicable shall be added to each invoice for Services rendered under this Agreement.
 Client shall pay any such taxes unless a valid exemption certificate is furnished to MSP for the state of use.

 5.1.
 Ownership.
-Client does not grant to MSP any rights in or to Client’s intellectual property except such licenses as may be required for MSP to perform the Services required by the Agreement.
-The Client agrees that MSP may utilize certain items of the Client’s equipment and may gain access to certain parts of the Client facilities and that all such access or use is hereby authorized and licensed by Client and any necessary third parties.
+Client does not grant to MSP any rights in or to Client’s intellectual property except such licenses as may be required for MSP to perform the Services.
+The Client agrees that MSP may utilize certain items of the Client’s equipment and may gain access to certain parts of the Client facilities.
 The Client retains title and ownership in all equipment purchased by Client and utilized by MSP and must grant authority for MSP to access the Client’s facility.
 Facility access may be denied for any reason at any time, however if access to facilities is denied, the Client understands that MSP may be unable to perform their duties adequately and if such a situation should exist, MSP will be held harmless.
 MSP retains title and ownership in all equipment and intellectual property purchased by MSP or provided by MSP to Client in its provision of the Services.

-5.2 Third Party Software and Licenses.
+5.3 Third Party Software and Licenses.
 Some Services provided under this Agreement may require third-party software.
-Client agrees to enter into any third-party software licenses as necessary for the use and functioning of such third-party software.
-Client further agrees to comply with all terms of any third party’s licenses for the third-Party software.
+Client agrees to enter into any third-party software agreement necessary for the use and functioning of such third-party software.
+Client further agrees to comply with all terms of any third party’s agreement for the third-party software.
 MSP shall not be responsible for any licenses associated with the third-party software and Client represents and warrants that it has obtained any and all required licenses and such licenses are up to date.
 “Third-party software” means software produced, sold, or licensed from a third party, and purchased, licensed, or otherwise acquired by Client directly from a third party.
 Any licenses not purchased directly from a third party and provided by MSP in its provision of Services to Client shall remain the sole and exclusive property of MSP.
-Client acknowledges that MSP is not liable for the performance of any third-party products or services used in connection with the Services, or any actions taken by third parties related to or arising from the Services or any failures by third parties to implement adequate security controls or address vulnerabilities with their products.
-Client also acknowledges that licenses obtained from Microsoft are purchased in advance and thus must be paid for by Client in timely manner.
-Failure of Client to pay such license fees in a timely manner as directed by MSP may result in suspension or termination of Microsoft provided services or software.
-MSP is not responsible for the suspension or termination of any Microsoft or other third-party software licensed by Client or any costs, losses, or liabilities associated with the same.
+Client acknowledges that MSP is not liable for the performance of any third party products or services used in connection with the Services, or any actions taken by third parties related to or arising from the Services or any failures by third parties to implement adequate security controls or address vulnerabilities with their products.